JGBs slip as stocks gain after ECB liquidity boost

 TOKYO, March 2 Japanese government bonds fell on Friday, as fading worries over the euro zone debt crisis and rising equities sapped the appeal of safe-haven assets.

-Solid demand at Thursday's 10-year JGB auction underpinned market sentiment, with traders citing purchases by banks ahead of Japan's fiscal year-end this month.
-But the Nikkei share average continued to rise, bringing its gains to 1.3 percent for the week and drawing attention away from bonds.
+* Solid demand at Thursday's 10-year JGB auction underpinned market sentiment, but the Nikkei share average continued to rise and draw attention away from safe-haven bonds.

-"You cannot ignore positive signs in Europe.
-I'm not comfortable buying duration now, it's best to prepare for tail risk," said Le Ngoc Nhan, a JGB strategist at Morgan Stanley, referring to the chance of a sudden volatile move in yields.

-The International Monetary Fund has asked Japanese financial institutions to estimate the losses they would incur on their JGB holdings if long-term interest rates were to rise to around 2.5 percent, business daily Nikkei reported on Friday.

-The yield on the latest 10-year JGBs rose one and a half basis points to 0.990 percent, pulling away from a 14-month low of 0.935 percent hit last month.
+* The yield on the latest 10-year JGBs rose one basis point to 0.980 percent, pulling away from a 14-month low of 0.935 percent hit last month.

-Longer durations also dropped, with the yield on the 20-year note rising one and a half basis points to 1.755 percent , and the 30-year yield also rising one point to 1.940 percent.
+* Longer durations also dropped, with the yield on the 20-year note rising one basis point to 1.750 percent , and the 30-year yield also rising one point to 1.940 percent.

 The power company issued 50 billion yen of five-year bonds and 10 billion yen of 10-year bonds, with both tranches offered at a yield of 0.55 percentage point above the benchmark JGB yield.

-If other utilities follow suit, such issuance could draw some demand away 5- to 10-year JGBs, though that impact is likely to be relatively small given their issue volume will be tiny compared to JGBs, the market particpants have said.
+If other utilities follow suit, such issuance could draw demand away 5- to 10-year JGBs, market particpants have said.

-Data released earlier on Friday had no market impact, but suggested that the BOJ will need to maintain its easy policy this year, to meet its aim of pulling the economy out of deflation.
+* Data released earlier on Friday had no market impact, but suggested that the Bank of Japan will need to maintain its easy policy to meet its aim of pulling the economy out of deflation.

 TORONTO, Feb 23 Canada's main stock index opened higher on Thursday, helped by strong gains for energy company stocks as oil prices rose, while banks and gold miners also lent support.